Technigo/project-news-site/README.md

 - View the optimal layout for the site depending on their device's screen size
 - See the header animation when they load the page
 - See the hover effect when hovering over links and social media icons
-- The  <h1> is only visible in the mobile view as it doesn't fit in the tablet and desktop view design

 ## The problem